Your theme controls the visual layout and appearance of your site.

-Every newly created blogs include some default widgets.
-The ‘Welcome to your Brand New Blog’ is a default widget.
-Just add any widget(s) you like to the blog sidebar that contains the default widgets and this will automatically replace all default widgets with your own widgets.
+Every newly created site include default widgets.
+Add any widget(s) you like to the sidebar that contains the default widgets automatically replace all default widgets with your own widgets.

 The Simpler CSS plugin enables you to modify the theme’s fonts, colors, border and backgrounds by adding custom stylesheets to your blog.
 Refer to our editing CSS support page for more information.